 There are, of course, pros and cons with any approach that involves not browsing the Internet the regular way.
 However, in the end, you have to determine whether keeping your personal information safe or increasing your download speed is more important.

+For an extensive overview of the best VPN providers online check this article.
 If you have experience using a VPN and would like to share it with our readers, feel free to let us know in the comment section below.
 It would be great to get a conversation going so that we all can stay safe online.

 3 Ways To Stay Anonymous On The Internet